shivam250298/Workpress_and_AWS/README.md

 Project = Deploy Workpress Website on AWS

-    -In this project we will deploy workpress website on AWS.
+    - In this project we will deploy workpress website on AWS.
 We have two ways to complete this task.
-    -One is treditional way by doing each task one by one and another one by AWS EC2 User data method.
-Where we can write each command and with single click      we can deploy it easily.
+    - One is treditional way by doing each task one by one and another one by AWS EC2 User data method.
+    - Where we can write each command and with single click we can deploy it easily.
     - We also have simple way to deploy workpress by AWS Lightsail.
     - Following steps and commands are useful to deploy workpress website on AWS.